-UNDP releases guidelines to address the HIV risks of large infrastructure projects
+Addressing the HIV risks of infrastructure projects in Africa

 Tunis — Governments and partners on the African continent must reduce the impact of large infrastructure projects and mining operations on the spread of HIV, according to new guidelines released by the United Nations Development Programme (UNDP), in partnership with other UN and international organizations.

 The Guidelines for Integrating HIV and Gender-Related Issues into Environmental Assessment in Eastern and Southern Africa were published jointly with the International Labour Organization (ILO), International Organization for Migration (IOM), and the Southern African Institute for Environmental Assessment (SAIEA), and launched at a technical meeting hosted by the African Development Bank.